Search for a rare disease

 - MedDRA: 10056667

-Differential diagnosis includes syphilis and Menière disease, along with other infectious and inflammatory diseases such as Lyme disease, sarcoidosis, polyarteritis nodosa, granulomatosis with polyangiitis and Takayasu arteritis (see these terms).
+Differential diagnoses include syphilis, Menière disease, Lyme disease, sarcoidosis, tuberculosis, polyarteritis nodosa, granulomatosis with polyangiitis and Takayasu arteritis.

 Management and treatment